drewsonne/pyum/README.md

 Simple really: they don't work on systems without yum or rpm (eg. debian, osx).

 I had a need to manipulate and/or extract data from rpms and yum repositories to manage rpms, but wasn't neccesarily running a fedora/rhel/centos system.
+Or even in AWS Lambda.
+Which would allow S3 buckets to be used as yum repos without needing an EC2 instance.

 So I build a platform agnostic system to help me.

 ## Where is it at?
 I have another project [yum2s3](https://github.com/drewsonne/yum2s3) which was the driving factor behind building this